 Think of the Mercedes C-Class as a smaller version of the top-of-the-range Mercedes S-Class.
 Mercedes has given the car a luxurious interior, lots of clever equipment and a choice of petrol or diesel engines.
 As a small executive saloon, the C-Class competes with models such as the BMW 3 Series, Audi A4 and Lexus IS.

-Right now, the C-Class can be fitted with a choice of a 2.0-litre petrol or one of two 2.1-litre diesels (the latter badged C220 BlueTEC and C250 BlueTEC respectively).
+Right now, the C-Class can be fitted with a choice of a 2.0-litre petrol or one of two 2.1-litre diesel engines (the latter badged C220 BlueTEC and C250 BlueTEC respectively).
 The diesels offer excellent fuel economy, but are also quite noisy.
-The range will soon be joined by a petrol-electric hybrid and a super-frugal C350 Plug-In Hybrid.
+A petrol-electric hybrid has also joined the range, boasting emissions as low as 94g/km, 78mpg and sports car-baiting performance.
 For the first time in the UK, C-Class buyers can also specify four-wheel drive.

 The new Mercedes C-Class is available in three trims – SE, Sport and AMG Line.
-All models come with alloy wheels, synthetic leather interior, dual-zone climate control, auto headlights and wipers, cruise control and a seven-inch colour display.
+All models come with alloy wheels, synthetic leather interior trim, dual-zone climate control, automatic headlights and wipers, cruise control and a seven-inch colour display.

 Find out what we think is the best compact executive car by watching our video below.